len/Cuis-Smalltalk-DWM/README.md

 ## Installation

 Install it as a Cuis package from a file list window.
-For customization, edit DWMTheme>>initialize and WindowManager>>keyStroke:morph.
+For customization, edit DWMTheme>>initialize and WindowManagerMorph>>keyStroke:morph.

 To activate it you must select the DWMTheme from the world menu or by doing "DWMTheme beCurrent", then close all windows.

-In the screenshots I'm using the DejaVu Mono font, that can be installed from the AdditionalFonts/ directory.
-If you notice some green shadow in text over black background, you can "Preferences disable: #subPixelRenderColorFonts" or use 'DejaVu Mono' that currently doesn't have this problem.
+In the screenshots I'm using the TrueType DejaVu Sans font, that can be installed from the preferences menu with 'Install additional fonts' and then set with 'Set font'.

 ## Keyboard shortcuts